realreject/esp32p4_dash_cluster/README.md

 Hardware used:

-Waveshare ESP32‑P4 DevKit
+Waveshare ESP32‑P4 DevKit,
-JD9365 10.1" RGB Display
+JD9365 10.1" RGB Display,
-USB‑JTAG + USB‑Serial
+USB‑JTAG + USB‑Serial.

 The official Waveshare wiki for the ESP32‑P4 Dev Kit can be found here: